 Who Is Sean Penn?

-Actor Sean Justin Penn was born on August 17, 1960, in Santa Monica, California.
-His father, Leo Penn, was an actor and director.
+Sean Justin Penn was born on August 17, 1960, in Santa Monica, California.
+His father, Leo, was an actor and director.
 His mother, Eileen Ryan, was an actress.
-Sean Penn grew up in Los Angeles, and attended Santa Monica High School along with fellow students and future actors Emilio Estevez, Charlie Sheen and Rob Lowe.
+Penn grew up in Los Angeles and attended Santa Monica High School along with fellow students and future actors Emilio Estevez, Charlie Sheen and Rob Lowe.

 An interest in filmmaking, specifically directing, led to Penn's passion for acting, which included several early TV parts.
 He moved to New York City at the age of 19 and soon landed a part in a Broadway play, Heartland.
 In 1981, he made his film debut alongside budding star Tom Cruise and Academy Award winner Timothy Hutton in the military school drama Taps.